Funding Options & Grants for External Wall Insulation15-06-2017 Back

-If you claim certain state benefits you may qualify for HHCRO funding towards the cost of EWI.
+If you claim certain state benefits you may qualify for HHCRO funding towards the cost of external wall insulation.

 HHCRO is designed to support the most vulnerable residents and is typically funded at a higher rate than CERO.

-HHCRO is measured in the estimated cost savings you could see on your energy bills as a result of installing EWI.
-Similar to CERO, funding allocations are worked out using a deemed scoring system to confirm the likley costs savings for your property type.
+HHCRO is measured in the estimated cost savings you could see on your energy bills as a result of installing external wall insulation.
+Similar to CERO, funding allocations are worked out using a deemed scoring system to confirm the likely costs savings for your property type.
 This is then multiplied by the funding rate that the energy supplier is offering (see the diagram above).

 You will qualify for a HHCRO grant is you receive any of these state benefits: